How to Visit the Dancing Bears Park in Bulgaria

 HAVE A PICNIC

-One of my favorite things when visiting this park is to have a quiet picnic after the visit.
+One of my favourite things when visiting this park is to have a quiet picnic after the visit.
 Emotionally recharged and happy with the beautiful sunny day in the mountain, sit on one of the picnic tables arranged at front of the park.
 Believe me when I say that you can spend easily a full day next to these happy bears!

 WHAT MORE YOU CAN DO FOR THE BEARS